Hide Is Evil [Tokyo Ghoul Theory]

 As an informant, Hide's role would be to live as a human, but to secretly gain information about the ghouls in that ward.
 That would explain why Hide lied that he just moved and didn't have friends to Kaneki.
 It may be a bit similar to how Arima worked for the CCG while he was still a student.
 Have you ever wondered why we never heard anything about Hide's family?
 Also, this would explain how Hide knew about Jason and Aogiri, and all of the others being ghouls.
 He was investigating them for the unknown ghoul.
 That is also why he investigated the case of the Rabbit and Hinami.
 Those were just information he were to provide to the unknown ghoul.

 The reason why he approached the CCG could be so he could help them crush Aogiri and destroy the CCG from the inside.
 He was the one who told Marude to question the Washuu.
+He most likely wrote that in his testament that Marude told him to write.
 He couldn't have obtained all those information about Washuu being V and ghouls alone.
 The one who provided him with those information was the unknown ghoul.
 Their goal was probably to weaken V and destroy them.
 That is why Marude mentioned Hide before he shot Yoshitoki.
 He said: "It was just like you said Nagachika".

-You may wonder how Marude could have meant Hide, when the characters he used for the name are not the same as Hide's.
+You may wonder how Marude could have meant Hide, when the characters he used for the name are not the same as Hide's (or it could be that the note applies to Washu Chika).
 But, remember how it was explained that ghouls always change names when they move from one ward to another.
 Even though they change their names, they keep the pronunciation of their name the same.
 The same could have happened with Hide as well.
 It could be possible for him to have moved from ward to ward to investigate and thus changed the characters for his name.
 He may have told Marude one version of his name, leaving the real one hidden, so no one could track him.

 Kaneki's imaginary depiction of Hide